koaning/doubtlab/README.md

 ## Features

-The library implemented many "reaons" for doubt.
+The library implemented many "reasons" for doubt.

 ### General Reasons